 Did you know that having multiple hard credit inquiries within a short period of time counts as just one?
-Well, if you didn’t – you do.
+Well, if you didn’t –

 You’ll need to provide some personal details to lenders, including your Social Security number, for preapproval.
 It’s important to apply to all preapproval lenders you’re considering within 14 days because multiple hard credit inquiries within a short time count as just one.

 Once you receive your pre-approval offer, it will clearly state the maximum amount you can borrow from the lender.
 If you need assistance managing how much you will need to put down along with your lending terms to see what your monthly payment will be, use an auto loan calculator.

 After putting it all together and finding out that your monthly payment may be a little out of reach just remember that your pre-approval offer is just a limit, meaning you don’t have to borrow the full amount.